-- 1. Open or arthroscopic treatment of FAI may be appropriate for a diagnosis of femoro-acetabular impingement, including labral tear or synovial biopsy and ALL the following criteria are met: - Presence of severe, disabiling pain for at least three months and a documented loss of hip function secondary to a confirmed diagnosis of a labral tear to the extent which interferes with the ability to carry out age appropriate activities of daily living and/or demands of employment; AND - Failure to respond to a reasonable course of non-surgical care (e.g., ice, relative rest, activity modification, pharmacotherapy (e.g., anti-inflammatories, steroid injections), and/or physiotherapy; AND - c.
+- 1. Open or arthroscopic treatment of FAI may be appropriate for a diagnosis of femoro-acetabular impingement, including labral tear or synovial biopsy and ALL the following criteria are met: - a.
+Presence of moderate to severe pain worsened by flexion activities (e.g., squatting or prolonged sitting) that interferes with the ability to carry out age appropriate activities of daily living and/or demands of employment; AND - b.
+Failure to respond to conservative therapy for at least three months (e.g., ice, relative rest, activity modification, restriction of athletic activities and avoidance of symptomatic motion), pharmacotherapy (e.g., anti-inflammatories, steroid injections), and/or physiotherapy; AND - c.
 Positive impingement sign (i.e., sudden pain on 90 degree hip flexion with adduction and internal rotation or extension and external rotation); AND - d.
-Radiographic confirmation of FAI (e.g., pistol grip deformity [non-spherical femoral head shape], cam impingment [alpha angle greater than 50 degrees], pincer impingement [coxa profunda, or acetabular retroversion]; AND - e.
-Absence of BOTH of the following: - i.
-Tonnis grade 2 osteoarthritis (i.e., small cysts in femoral head or acetabulum, increasing narrowing of joint space, moderate loss of sphericity of femoral head); AND - ii.
-Tonnis grade 3 osteoarthritis (i.e., large cysts, severe narrowing or obliteration of joint space, severe deformity of femoral head, avascular necrosis).
+High probability of a causal association between the FAI morphology and damage, e.g., a pistol-grip deformity with a tear of the acetabular labrum and articular cartilage damage in the anterosuperior quadrant; AND - e.
+Radiographic confirmation of FAI (e.g., pistol grip deformity [non-spherical femoral head shape], cam impingement [alpha angle greater than 50 degrees], pincer impingement [coxa profunda, or acetabular retroversion]; AND - f.
+No evidence of the following: - i.
+Advanced osteoarthritis, defined as Tonnis grade II or II, or joining space of less than two millimeters; AND - ii.
+No evidence of severe (Outerbridge grade IV) chondral damage.